garrettsutula/aws-solutions-architect-associate-notes/notes/databases.md

 Fast & flexible NoSQL database service, consistent single-digit millisecond latency at any scale.
 Fully managed database, supports both `document` and `key-value` data models.

 - Stored on SSD storage
+- Read and Write capacity can be on-demand or provisioned, can be increased but costs more.
 - Spread across 3 geographically distinct data centers
-- Supports both Eventually Consistent Reads (Default) and Strongly Consistent Reads
+- Supports both Eventually Consistent Reads (Default), Strongly Consistent Reads and ACID Transactions
+  - Strongly-consistent reads cost more!
+  - ACID Transactions cost the most!

+400KB size limit on objects stored in DynamoDB

 ## Amazon Redshift
 `Amazon RedShift`, Data Warehouse solution for Online Analytics Processing (OLAP) and Business Intelligence.